This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 IN SKINCARE

-- Add few drops of chocolate tincture to a bath or chocolate bath bombs to promote relaxation
+- Add a few drops of chocolate tincture to a bath or chocolate bath bombs to promote relaxation

 - To your oil diffuser to refresh the air with chocolate aroma

-- Use it as a light chocolate perfume - Looking for a perfume that will remind you of chocolates?
-Use a few drops of this homemade chocolate extract onto a cotton ball and dab onto pulse points.
+- Use it as a light chocolate perfume – Looking for a perfume that will remind you of chocolates?
+Use a few drops of this homemade chocolate extract onto a cotton ball and dab it onto pulse points.
 Be careful as it can stain your clothes!
-While it won’t last as long as other “real” perfumes, it definitely works in a pinch to freshen up.
+While it won’t last as long as other “real” perfumes, it works in a pinch to freshen up.

 - Just a few drops to your toner or sugar scrub.
-Its antibacterial properties may ease the acne and help you with pimples
+Its antibacterial properties may ease acne and help you with pimples

 Ingredients

-- ¼ cup (22 g) cocoa beans or chocolate nibs
+- 1/4 cup (22 g) cocoa beans or chocolate nibs

 - 1 cup (240 ml) alcohol